-The land loss is calculated for 2020-2030 because projections of sea level rise and rates of subsidence reversal after 2030 have a high uncertainty.
+The target date for project implementation is for 2030 because rates of sea level rise and subsidence reversal have a high uncertainty.
 A longer-term target date requires more foreknowledge of sea level rise and the future development of subsidence reversal technology.
 Subsidence reversal technology in the Delta is in the early stages of development.
-Currently, there are only few subsidence reversal projects in the Delta and none in Suisun Marsh.
+Currently, there are only a few subsidence reversal projects in the Delta and none in Suisun Marsh.
 By 2030, more subsidence reversal projects are expected to be implemented and evaluated, contributing to the state of the science and the adaptive management.
 The 2030 target date is consistent with the existing performance measure PM 5.2, "Subsidence Reversal and Carbon Sequestration."